-The cyclic adsorption capacity of adsorbent in different adsorption/regeneration cycle was analyzed by a packed bed reactor as shown in Figure 1.
+The cyclic adsorption capacity of adsorbent in different adsorption/regeneration cycles was analyzed by a packed bed reactor as shown in Figure 1.
 Simulated flue gas containing approximately 15 vol% of CO2 in balance with N2 was prepared by controlling N2 (MFC4) and CO2 flow rate (MFC5).
 In a typical experiment, approximately 2 g of adsorbent was mixed with ca. 4.5g silica bead to enhance mass and heat transfer, are loaded into a cylindrical reactor.
-The reactor was made of stainless steel column with 1.27 cm inner diameter and 20 cm length.
+The reactor was made of stainless-steel column with 1.27 cm inner diameter and 20 cm length.
 Feed gas was run through a humidifier (A), makeup vessel (B) and fed to the reactor (C) with a flow rate of 15 L/h using MFC6.
 Effluent gas was directed to condenser (D) to remove the moisture in collector (E) and then to CO2 analyzer.
 In an adsorption stage, the simulated flue gas was fed into the reactor at 30 oC for 1h.
 On the completion of adsorption, valve V8 and V9 were switched to by-pass following by MFC6 closure and MFC7 unlock.
 The regenerative gas (N2) blew all CO2 out of the line before it was directed into the reactor by controlling the valves V8 and V9.
 As long as the valve directs regenerative gas to the reactor, its temperature was gradually increased to regeneration temperature.
-Regeneration step ends when the level of CO2 in the effluent gas reached zero, but N2 is kept flowing until the temperature cools down to adsorption temperature for another cycle.
+Regeneration step ended when the level of CO2 in the effluent gas reached zero, but N2 was kept flowing until the temperature cools down to adsorption temperature for another cycle.
 All gas flow rates and CO2 concentration were recorded and used for the calculation of CO2 loading.
 In this study, the adsorption/regeneration were conducted at 75 oC/110 oC for PEI-MPS and 100 oC/120 oC for APTES-MPS and the CO2 loading was calculated based on regeneration data; it is the amount of CO2 desorbed in regeneration step per mass of adsorbent.

 Figure 1.
 A schematic illustration of a fixed bed reactor for CO2 adsorption/regeneration tests